LoneWandererProductions/SlimViewer/README.md

 Can Manage and edit a huge amount of images
-Comes with a small set of Image Filters and Edit functions Can compare a set of images to find dublicates Supports gif, jpg, tif, jpg
+Comes with a small set of Image Filters and Edit functions Can compare a set of images to find dublicates Supported File Formats: gif, jpg, tif, jpg, CBR Supported Filter: Sepia, Grayscale, Black and White,Invert, Polaroid, Contour, Pixelate